infiniflow/infinity/docs/guides/search_guide.md

 #### Keyword analyzer

-The keyword analyzer is a no-op analyzer used for columns containing keywords only, where traditional scoring methods like `BM25` do not apply.
+The keyword analyzer is a "noop" analyzer used for columns containing keywords only, where traditional scoring methods like `BM25` do not apply.
 It scores `0` or `1`, depending on whether any keywords are matched.

 ### Search and ranking